begranger/cuckoo-hashtable/README.md

   3. HashEntry - this class is public, and it is intended to be used.
 But you cannot create your own instances of it--you can        only get info from an instance.

-Thoughts and criticisms welcome, its a work in progress
+Thoughts and criticisms welcome -- its a work in progress -- free to any who want it